The March 8 Fund

 How are applications assessed?

-Assessment will be based on how well a proposal:
+Applications will therefore be assessed based on how well the proposal:

 How much can I apply for?

-Former GEST fellows applying for grants need to be able to demonstrate that their organizations or partner organizations will contribute at least 30% of the full cost of the project.
-The project’s own contribution (i.e. external funding) and/or other sources of funding could come from sponsorship or other financial contributions, voluntary work, salaries or participant fees.
+Former GEST fellows applying for grants need to be able to demonstrate that their organizations or partner organizations will contribute to the full cost of the project by at least 30%.
+The project’s own contribution (i.e. external funding) and/or other sources of funding could come from sponsorship or other financial contributions, salaries or participant fees.
 This must be demonstrated in the budget.

-Funding will not be given for audits or travel expenses (with the exception of travel expenses for representatives of volunteer organizations, not-for-profit organizations, and invited speakers).
-Funding cannot be provided to cover running costs such as rent, electricity, IT, etc. Successful applicants may be granted a lower total amount of funding than they have applied for in all or in parts of their applications.
+Funding cannot be used for audits, travel between countries, or for running costs such as rent, electricity, IT, etc. Successful applicants may be granted a lower total amount of funding than they have applied for in all or in parts of their applications.

 Reporting